nathanjhood/OrfanidisBiquad/README.md

 ![DF I](https://github.com/StoneyDSP/OrfanidisBiquad/blob/0a9c1168752616b455d68b52a2b0b841102dfa16/Res/400px-Biquad_filter_DF-I.svg.png)

- Some forms have what may be considered an additional audio feedback path (notated as W(z) in this description, but may vary);
+ Some forms have what may be considered an additional audio feedback path (notated as W(n) in this description, but may vary);

 ![DF II](https://github.com/StoneyDSP/OrfanidisBiquad/blob/0a9c1168752616b455d68b52a2b0b841102dfa16/Res/Biquad_filter_DF-IIx.svg.png)